viamrobotics/canon/README.md

 If custom toolchains/paths/configs, etc are needed, you should set up a normal user account in the docker configured as needed, then set the user/group settings in the canon profile to point to it.
 Then whatever external account you call canon with will be mapped to that user internally.

+# Troubleshooting

+A common issue is that during initial startup, it may take 90 seconds or more if the canon user (in the container) owns a LOT of files.
+To avoid file permissions uses, the internal user's UID is modified, but this requires modifying the ownership of any files that belong to that user.
+If you have an image that contains of lot of data in the user's home directory, this can take a while.

+The workaround for this is to enable persistent profiles, so that only the first startup of a container has this delay.
+Subsequent calls into the container will be nearly instant afterwards.